Israeli Declaration of Independence: Final wording

 The draft text was submitted for approval to a meeting of Moetzet HaAm at the JNF building in Tel Aviv on 14 May.
 The meeting started at 13:50 and ended at 15:00, an hour before the declaration was due to be made.
 Despite ongoing disagreements, members of the Council unanimously voted in favour of the final text.
-During the process, there were two major debates, centring on the issues of borders and religion.
+During the process, there were two major debates, centering on the issues of borders and religion.

 Borders

-The borders were not specified in the Declaration, although its 14th paragraph indicated a willingness to cooperate in the implementation of the UN Partition Plan.
+The borders were not specified in the Declaration, although its 14th paragraph indicated a readiness to cooperate in the implementation of the UN Partition Plan.
 The original draft had declared that the borders would be decided by the UN partition plan.
 While this was supported by Rosen and Bechor-Shalom Sheetrit, it was opposed by Ben-Gurion and Zisling, with Ben-Gurion stating, "We accepted the UN Resolution, but the Arabs did not.
 They are preparing to make war on us.
 If we defeat them and capture western Galilee or territory on both sides of the road to Jerusalem, these areas will become part of the state.
 Why should we obligate ourselves to accept boundaries that in any case the Arabs don't accept?"
 The inclusion of the designation of borders in the text was dropped after the provisional government of Israel, the Minhelet HaAm, voted 5–4 against it.
 The Revisionists, committed to a Jewish state on both sides of the Jordan River (that is, including Transjordan), wanted the phrase "within its historic borders" included, but were unsuccessful.